norkator/price-poller/README.md

 1. Choose your database platform.
 I use postgresql.
 See Sequelize dialects for support.
 2. Run `npm install`
 3. Configure `.env` via renaming from template `.env_tpl`
+4. Run `sudo node poller.js` once so that database and table is created.
+5. Insert your `product_code` (one or more) to products table.
-4. Run using PM2 process manager or any other `pm2 start poller.js`
+6. Run using PM2 process manager or any other `pm2 start poller.js`
-5. Done!
+7. Done!

+New product as first run time, app will fill base price, product name etc automatically.
+Example product codes: 36712 and 63109

 ### Environment file config
 * `DB_DIALECT` choose your database.
 Examples in template.
 Fill rest of the db details.
-* `PRODUCT_CODE` target website has product codes like '36712' this is unique string in database.
-* `PRODUCT_URL` url to specific product, example url: https://www.verkkokauppa.com/fi/product/36712/kjsdn/Samsung-C34J791-34-naytto
+* `STORE_URL` url to web store, example url: https://www.verkkokauppa.com/fi/product/
 * `EMAIL_HOST` smtp mail host server.
 * `EMAIL_USER` origin from where email is sent from.
 * `EMAIL_TO_ADDRESS` destination where email is going to.